peteroupc/peteroupc.github.io/colorgen.md

 <small>

 <sup id=Note1>(1)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
-Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, at least in theory, the intensity those four dots should have in order to reproduce a given color.
+Nowadays, recent electronic displays and LEDs are likely to use more than three dots per pixel &mdash; such as red, green, blue, and white, or RGBW &mdash; and color spaces following the _RGBW color model_, or similar color models, describe, at least in theory, the intensity those dots should have in order to reproduce a given color (if possible).
 Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for LEDs and electronic displays.

-<sup id=Note2>(2)</sup> Although most RGB color spaces in common use define their red, green, and blue points as colors that can be seen, this is not always the case.
+<sup id=Note2>(2)</sup> Although most RGB color spaces in common use define their red, green, and blue points as actual colors, this is not always the case.
 For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary green and blue points.
 See also note 6.

 <sup id=Note3>(3)</sup> The base-16 digits, in order, are 0 through 9, followed by A through F. The digits A through F can be uppercase or lowercase.